What is ETL (Extract, Transform, Load)?

 • Stitch: Along with ETL, this cloud-based platform gives the power in order to secure, analyze, and govern data by centralizing it into the infrastructure.

-You can also choose to write ETL scripts on your own using SQL or python using available open-source frameworks, libraries, and tools.
+You can also choose to write Extract, Transform, Load scripts on your own using SQL or python using available open-source frameworks, libraries, and tools.

 Useful Links – CBDA certification training | Data visualization course with Tableau | Power BI Certification Course